 5. The use of AI and machine learning algorithms in type approved functions is limited for the time being.
 Even though, there are already well-established processes for how to test conventional software before and during deployment of an automotive product those processes might not be sufficient for AI based software.
 Software, whether it is created by machine learning or not, has to be tested prior to deployment in order to comply to all related Laws, Regulations, Recommendations and Policies.
 This applies also to the update process.
 However, it needs to be evaluated in how far current regulatory provisions can sufficiently address the specific needs for testing and updating AI based software and guarantee its safe operation.

-6. The terms below are largely derived from the definitions at the International Standard Organization (see ISO/IEC 22989) SAE Ground Vehicle AI Committee and Organisation for Economic Co-operation and Development (OECD).
+6. The terms below are largely derived from the definitions at the International Standard Organization (see ISO/IEC 22989) SAE Ground Vehicle AI Committee and at the Organisation for Economic Co-operation and Development (OECD).
 The list of terms is not exhaustive, the definitions provided are simplified and may therefore not be suitable for the purpose of regulation.

 7. It is customary to conduct extensive testing on White/Grey/Black box systems to ensure safe functionality of the certified system.